 The Ozone Forecasting Season runs from April 1 through September 30.

 The most significant things to cause ground-level ozone to form are oxides of nitrogen (NOX) and Volatile Organic Compounds (VOCs) and UV radiation from sunlight.
 High ozone concentrations generally occur on hot, sunny days when the air is stagnant.
 Mobile sources of air pollution, such as cars, trucks, and lawn equipment, contribute to more than half of South Carolina's ozone levels.

 Clean air helps us live healthier lives.
-DHEC monitors ozone levels from March 31 to September 30 each year and provides ozone forecasts to help the public make healthy decisions about outdoor activities.
+DHEC monitors ozone levels each year and provides ozone forecasts to help the public make healthy decisions about outdoor activities.
 If ozone levels are forecast to reach unhealthy levels, DHEC will declare an 'ozone action day' advising people to reduce their activity levels outdoors - especially those with respiratory conditions, such as asthma.

 Ways to get the South Carolina ozone forecast:

 - Sign up for daily forecast emails, texts or tweets using EPA's free EnviroFlash service at www.enviroflash.info.

 Don't live in South Carolina?
 Here are some useful links to find the ozone forecast in other areas:

 - Drive less by walking, riding your bike, or using alternative transportation.